 Since sub-packages already include the supported kernel's flavor in their name, the flavor is not again included in the sub-package's version.
 Dashes in the kernel release are replaced by underscores.
-The first component (main package version) can be overridden with the -v option of the %kernel_module_package macro. - The kernel module package Release can be assigned freely as required.
+The first component (main package version) can be overridden with the -v option of the %kernel_module_package macro.

+- The kernel module package Release can be assigned freely as required.
 It must be incremented at least once for each package release.
 The sub-package release numbers equal the main package's release number.
-It can be overridden with the -r option of the %kernel_module_package macro. - The appropriate Requires and Provides tags are computed automatically by rpm as described in the RPM Provides and Requires section below.
-Requires and Provides tags in the spec file will only be effective for the main package. - Kernel modules must be installed below /lib/modules/VERSION-RELEASE-FLAVOR/up-dates/. - Packages must be signed with a public/private key pair, and the public key of the private/public key-pair used for signing must be made known to RPM.
-See Section 8.1, "Signing packages" for details.
+It can be overridden with the -r option of the %kernel module package macro. - The appropriate Requires and Provides tags are computed automatically by rpm as described in the RPM Provides and Requires section below.
+Requires and Provides tags in the spec file will only be effective for the main package. - Kernel modules must be installed below /lib/modules/VERSION-RELEASE-FLAVOR/updates/. - Packages must be signed with a public/private key pair, and the public key of the private/public key-pair used for signing must be made known to RPM.
+See the section "Signing Kernel Module Packages" below for details. - If a kernel module package is intended to support UEFI Secure Boot, the modules in the package must be signed with a private key and the corresponding public key must be provided at package installation time.
+The macro's -c option provides a way to create a separate package to provide the UEFI certificate with the required public key.
+Other spec file changes can be included to actually sign the modules.
+The -c option is available starting with SUSE Linux Enterprise Server 11 SP3.